boetiusj/hugo/content/blog/nail-pops.md

 ---
 title: "Nail Pops: What You Should Know"
 url: "nail-pops"
-description: "Interior or exterior, nail pops happen.
-Learn how and why, and what reasonable expectations might be."
+description: "Nail pops happen - learn how and why, and what to do."
 keywords: "drywall nail pops repair painting crestwood"
 canonical: "https://crestwoodpainting.com/nail-pops/"
 date: "2014-06-20"